security-database/cvssv3/README.md

 ```

 ####Contribute
-If you found any error on the class, please contact us at "info at security-database.com"
+If you found any error on the class, please, fork it, push a PR or contact us at "info at security-database.com"